lppedd/idea-return-highlighter/README.md

 It is not immediately apparent a `return` statement is present at line `3`.
 This is why the plugin does

- - Show a gutter icon next to the `return`ing lines
+ - Show a gutter icon next to the `return`ing lines (clicking on it will take you to the return statement!)
  - Highlight the `return` keyword, so that it stands out more

 #### Supported languages